k-box/k-box/resources/assets/pages/en/help.md

 **12. What is a K-Link Network?**

-K-Link technology allows users to organize themselves in public or closed networks for easier sharing of relevant information.
+K-Link technology allows users to organize themselves in public or closed networks for easier sharing of relevant information and documents.
 Examples are the [K-Link](https://klink.asia/) and [SLM Tajikistan](https://slmtj.net/) networks.

-**13. I want to make a document available for search in the K-Link network.
+**13. I want to make a file available for search in the K-Link network.
 How can I do that?**

-Note: To prevent sharing of non-open source documents, only users with permissions of project manager can employ the feature.
-Please contact your Project Administrator via email, indicating the document you would like to make public.
+Note: To prevent sharing of unauthorized files (private, confidential, etc.), only users with permissions of project manager can employ the feature.
+Please contact your Project Administrator via email, indicating the file you would like to make public.

-In order to make a document visible in the K-Link network, please go the sharing settings of the file and hit the “globe” icon.
+In order to make a file visible in the K-Link network, please go the sharing settings of the file and hit the “globe” icon.

 Depending on the file type, the publication might require seconds or minutes to be searchable and playable from the public search results.
 Once you select the globe icon you can close the sharing dialog.
 Moving the mouse over the globe icon will tell the status of the publication process.

-**14. I want to make a public document private.
+**14. I want to make a public file private.
 How can I do that?**

 Note: Only users with permissions of project manager can perform this operation.
 Please contact your Project Administrator via email, indicating the document you would like to make private.

-One can unpublish documents only from the same instance they are physically stored in.
+One can unpublish files only from the same K-Box they are physically stored in.
 In order to do that, please go the sharing settings of the file and hit the “lock” icon.
 As soon as the icon changed from “globe” to “lock”, your file is private  again.

 **15. How can I edit public file?**